-USF provides written communication to its students and employees about existing oncampus and off-campus counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services, both confidential and nonconfidential, available for victims of sexual assault, sexual harassment, dating violence, domestic violence, and stalking, and other crimes via the following:
+USF provides written communication to its students and employees about existing on-campus and off-campus counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services, both confidential and non-confidential, available for victims of sexual assault, sexual harassment, dating violence, domestic violence, and stalking, and other crimes via the following:

 - Annual Security & Fire Safety Report

 - VAWA Trainings (online and live) for students and employees

 - VAWA Crimes Victim Flyer (see APPENDIX E)

 - Victim's Guide (see APPENDIX F)

 - Employee Assistance Program

+- Title IX Responsible Employee Training

 The above list is not exhaustive.
-For more information about the confidential and nonconfidential resources located on campus and off campus for victims of sexual assault, dating violence, domestic violence, and stalking, contact the Center for Victim Advocacy by calling (813) 974-5756; for immediate after-hours support, call the Victim Helpline at (813) 974-5757;
+For more information about the confidential and non-confidential resources located on campus and off campus for victims of sexual assault, dating violence, domestic violence, and stalking, contact:

+Tampa campuses: Center for Victim Advocacy and Violence Prevention at (813)974-5756 or va@usf.edu; for immediate after-hours support, call the Victim Helpline at (813) 974-5757 St. Petersburg campus: Wellness Center at (727)873-4422 or ahall4@usf.edu Sarasota-Manatee campuses: Resources at (941)504-8599